acl-org/acl-2023/_pages/faq.md

 A: We require that the rebuttal file does not exceed one page using the standard template.
 {: .answer}

+Q: I am a reviewer and I want to reduce my review load / change my assigned submissions/ tell my unavailability dates.
+{: .question}
+A: Kindly contact your senior area chairs for taking necessary actions.
+{: .answer}

+Q: I forgot to add Limitations to my submission, can you add this?
+{: .question}
+A: Sorry we have decided that all submissions without Limitations will be desk rejected {: .answer}

 <!-- _This FAQ is coming soon and will be frequently updated.
 Please check back often!_ -->

 <!--<style>